-What are the customary limitations on a seller's liability under a sale and purchase agreement?
+28 What are the customary limitations on a seller's liability under a sale and purchase agreement?

-Customary limitations to representations and warranties include de minimis thresholds, tipping or deductible baskets and liability caps.
-Rule of thumb metrics for share deals, which will vary in respect of the negotiation power of the respective parties, the particular transaction and deal size, are:

-- at least 0.1 per cent of the purchase price for de minimis; - at least 1 per cent for the basket and liability caps; and - from 10 per cent to up to 50 per cent of the purchase price for representations and warranties, usually with separate caps depending on particular types of warranties.
+Customary limitations to reps and warranties include de minimis thresholds, tipping or deductible baskets and liability caps.
+Rule of thumb metrics for share deals, which will vary as to the negotiation power of the respective parties, the particular transaction and deal size, are 0.1 (+) per cent of the purchase price for de minimis, 1 (+) per cent for the basket and liability caps from 10 per cent to up to 50 per cent of the purchase price for reps and warranties, usually with separate caps depending on particular types of warranties.
 A limit of 100 per cent of the purchase price will usually apply to breaches of fundamental warranties, in particular to the violation of the title warranty and of indemnities.

-Business representations and warranties are usually excluded in respect of matters fairly disclosed in a virtual data room by the seller during due diligence; disclosure letters are rarely used.
-Fundamental warranties and indemnities are not subject to the usual limitations of business warranties and, thus, are not qualified by disclosure and not subject to knowledge qualifiers, de minimis and thresholds, except for the overall cap of 100 per cent of the purchase price.
+Business reps and warranties are usually excluded as to matters fairly disclosed in a virtual data room by the seller during due diligence; disclosure letters are rarely used.
+Fundamental warranties and indemnities are not subject to the usual limitations of business warranties, thus not qualified by disclosure and not subject to knowledge qualifiers, de minimis and thresholds except for the overall cap of 100 per cent of the purchase price.

-Further limitations to claims usually include a contractual definition of loss to be compensated by the seller, with discussion points being the compensation for indirect damages and lost profit.
+Further limitations to claims usually include a contractual definition of loss to be compensated by the seller with discussion points being the compensation for indirect damages and lost profit.
 Buyer contribution to the damage and violation of mitigation duties will usually also be agreed to reduce or exclude claims.

-Claims for violation of representations and warranties will typically be agreed contractually to be limited in time, with time limits varying in respect of the type of representation and warranty or claim.
-Violation of business representation will have to brought typically within approximately 18 months from closing, whereas terms to claim for violation of fundamental representations, tax (often tied to the long statutory limitation periods) and other indemnities are usually multi-year periods and, thus, considerably longer.
+Furthermore, claims for violation of representations and warranties will typically be agreed contractually to be limited in time with time limits varying as to the type of rep and warranty or claim.
+Business rep violation will have to brought typically within 18 months (+/-) from closing, whereas terms to claim for violation of fundamental representations, tax (often tied to the long statutory limitation periods) and other indemnities are usually multi-year periods and thus considerably longer.